abelberhane/ZombieShooter/README.md

 around the bugs I encountered when I changed the backgrounds to a Street Image or some other background.
 I have included those images in the image folder for future use.

-Many thanks to the awesome Assets and Project Idea: http://www.mooict.com/c-tutorial-create-a-zombie-survival-shooting-game-in-visual-studio/
+Many thanks to the awesome group at MooICT.
+Assets and Project Idea originally from their website: http://www.mooict.com/c-tutorial-create-a-zombie-survival-shooting-game-in-visual-studio/

 ![alt text](https://github.com/abelberhane/ZombieShooter/blob/master/Images/SH.png?raw=true)
 ![alt text](https://github.com/abelberhane/ZombieShooter/blob/master/Images/DeadSH.png?raw=true)